Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Scars in the lung, like scars on the skin, are permanent and usually cannot be removed.
 However, the lung is remarkably resilient and able to withstand small scars without any ill effects.
 Granulomas are scars that are caused by previous infection and can develop into calcified scars.
 Normally, these lesions are not treated and there is neither treatment nor necessity for their removal.
 Much like a scar on the skin, stable scars on the lung are generally not treated.

 Calcified scars are usually caused by previous lung infections such as pneumonia.
-In the Ohio River Valley specifically, there is a fungus in the soil known as histoplasmosis which sometimes causes infection but rarely causes any health problems.
+In the Ohio River Valley specifically, there is a fungus in the soil known as histoplasmosis that sometimes causes infection but rarely causes any health problems.
 Tuberculosis infections can also cause granulomas.
-Other factors to the development of granulomas, which can form over time into calcified scars over time, include:
+Other factors that can cause calcified scars over time, include:

 In some cases, scar tissue can build up and escalate into issues such as interstitial lung disease and pulmonary fibrosis (where swelling and inflammation occur).